dpnm-ni/ni-attack-and-intrusion-detection/README.md

 ```

 ## Configuration
-This module runs as web server to handle requests that detects abnormal status of VNFs that configures specific service (web service).
-The SFC consists of 5 VNFs: firewall, flow monitor, DPI (Deep Packet Inspection), IDS (Intrusion Detection System), load balancer.
+This module runs as a web server to handle requests that detect abnormal status of VNFs that configure specific services (web service).
+The SFC consists of 5 VNFs: firewall, flow monitor, DPI (Deep Packet Inspection), IDS (Intrusion Detection System), and load balancer.

 To use a web UI of this module or send an SFC request to the module, a port number can be configured (a default port number is 8005)